-From the discussion in the last section, it becomes clear that solving the BSDE for V_2 (4.14) is a key.
-Although the existence and the uniqueness of the solution for (4.14) are proven for the case with a bounded risk-premium process by Kobylanski (2000) [20] and Kohlmann & Tang (2002) [21], this is not the case in the current setup since $(\hat{\theta}, \hat{\alpha})$ arising from the Kalman-Bucy filter are Gaussian and hence unbounded.
-Although the general conditions are not known, we have a very useful method to directly solve it under certain conditions, which are likely to hold in most of the plausible situations [12].
+From the discussion in the last section, it becomes clear that solving the BSDE for V_2 (4.15) is the key.
+Although the existence and uniqueness of the solution for (4.15) are proven for the case with a bounded risk-premium process by Kobylanski (2000) [18] and Kohlmann & Tang (2002) [19], this is not the case in the current setup since $(\hat{\theta}, \hat{\alpha})$ arising from the Kalman-Bucy filter are Gaussian and hence unbounded.
+Although the general conditions are not known, we have a very useful method to directly solve it under certain conditions, which are likely to hold in most of the plausible situations [9].